• Skip to primary navigation

 Lyft is gaining on Uber’s heels every day now.
 Lyft offers better prices for both their drivers and passengers.
 Lyft’s surcharges are less than Uber’s, generally speaking.
 With this mega security blunder, it can be expected that more and more users will start opting for Lyft instead of Uber.

-Filed Under: Transportation Tagged With: Fined, Uber
+Filed Under: Transportation Tagged With: Fined, news, Uber

 Related Stories